 Professor Marcello Musto and I are editing a book on the dissemination and the reception of Marx's Capital in the world, to be published for its 150th anniversary in 2017.
-We are looking for qualified scholars to write the chapter on the dissemination of Capital in Portuguese-speaking African countries (especially Angola and Mozambique).
+We are looking for qualified scholars to write the chapter on the dissemination of Capital in Arabic-speaking Maghreb countries (Morocco, Algeria, Tunisia, and Libya).
 If you would like to contribute to this exciting project, or if you know a few scholars whom you believe would be able to conduct such a historical research, please do no hesitate to contact me.

 Please see below for the project description.

 Edited by Marcello Musto and Babak Amini